Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/README.md

 I cannot detect any identifiable vector state (yet there is probably a rudimentary one as the camera keeps track of the next slot available).
 It could be a single byte only somewhere...

+## Some of the hidden images into the rom
 ![Programmer face](Pictures/secondimpact.png)